swiftlang/swift-evolution/proposals/0125-remove-nonobjectivecbase.md

 `ManagedBufferPointer.isUniqueReference` to avoid confusion.

-Remove `ManagedBufferPointer.holdsUniqueOrPinnedReference` because there is no public pinning API so having this public API is not neccessary.
+Remove `ManagedBufferPointer.holdsUniqueOrPinnedReference` because there is no public pinning API so having this public API is not necessary.

 ## Detailed design